stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/49_signal.md

-The design presented in this section decouples this dependency between Models and Views, extracting the notification system in a separate object acting as an intermediary between the two.
+The design presented in this section decouples this dependency between Models and Views, extracting the notification system in a separate object, the Signal, acting as a relay between the two.
 Althought not immediately apparent, the benefits of this approach are important: